Medical Negligence Claims

 Successful claimants will receive general damages.
 General damages cover the pain and suffering caused by your injuries or illness.
 The amount you could receive varies because general damages are awarded on a case-by-case basis.
 A document called the Judicial College Guidelines (JCG) may be used by solicitors to help value claims.

-The JCG contains a list of injuries and compensation brackets and some examples of these can be found in the table below.
+The JCG contains a list of injuries and compensation brackets.
 The brackets are based on compensation payouts handed out in certain past claims for general damages.

 Alongside general damages, a payout for medical negligence may also include special damages – compensation awarded for the financial impact caused by the person’s injury.
 Examples could include: